AlanPeng0897/Defend_MI/README.md

     python prepare_dataset.py
     ```

-The directory of dataset are orgnized as follows:
+The directory of datasets are orgnized as follows:
 ```
 ./attack_dataset
 ├── MNIST